w3f/Grants-Program/applications/dot-ring.md

 #### Why Us?

-As a core component of JAM's consensus mechanism we noticed almost everyone's dependency on [ark-vrf](https://github.com/davxy/ark-vrf) library for implementing Ring VRF Signatures.
+As a core component of JAM's consensus mechanism we noticed almost everyone's dependency on [ark-vrf](https://github.com/davxy/ark-vrf) and [w3f-ring-proof](https://github.com/w3f/ring-proof/tree/master/w3f-ring-proof) libraries for implementing Ring VRF Signatures.
 Though it is the best aligned implementation we recognize the need for diverse language support in cryptographic implementations for security.
 Even beyond that, we see the potential of its use cases outside of blockchain infrastructure. <br/>
 Our team at Chainscore Labs brings deep expertise in cryptographic research and open-source software development.
 Rather than merely targeting a specific language demographic, DotRing is about providing an independent, robust implementation that enhances the resilience and adaptability of the ring-vrf specification.
 Our additional implementation reinforces security by offering cross-checks against the reference Rust implementation and extends the pioneering work of W3F across the broader software ecosystem.

 ### Project Details